percona/percona-server/doc/source/tokudb/tokudb_installation.rst

 .. warning::

-   This feature is considered **ALPHA** quality and it isn't recommended for production use.
+   This feature is considered **BETA** quality and it isn't recommended for production use.

 |Percona Server| has added support for TokuDB storage engine in the :rn:`5.6.16-64.0-tokudb` release.

 `TokuDB <http://www.tokutek.com/products/tokudb-for-mysql/>`_ is a scalable, ACID and MVCC compliant storage engine that provides indexing-based query improvements, offers online schema modifications, and reduces slave lag for both hard disk drives and flash memory.
 This storage engine is specifically designed for high performance on write-intensive workloads which is achieved with Fractal Tree indexing.